jon-harper/OmniBox/docs/tour.md

 <figure markdown>
   [![the core of an OmniBox][img_core]][img_core]
-  <figcaption>The core components of an OmniBox with fans and power supply mounted.</figcaption>
+  <figcaption>The assembled core components of an OmniBox.</figcaption>
 </figure>

 There are two types of Core components: Base and Main Body.
 A typical OmniBox build has two parts for the base and three for the main body.